whitneyburton/portfolios/students/1611-front/tim-brandle/tim-brandle-mod3.markdown

 **Hugh Morrison**
 Tim is a great team member.
 He has a voracious intellectual appetite and approaches difficult problems in a truly gritty manner.
 He's keen to take novel approaches to problem solving and communicates well.
 10/10 look forward to working together again.

+**Pam Lovett**
+Positive feedback *
+I had the opportunity to work with Tim for a paired UX/UI project as well as a larger project where a group of us implemented React, Redux, and Router 4 in an application.
+Without a doubt, Tim is one of the hardest working students in our cohort.
+He has a deep passion for solving problems and an insatiable curiosity, which is both admirable and contagious.
+Tim is one of the first persons whom I seek out when I need assistance with my work, which is largely due to the characteristics I have named and his excellent communication skills.

+**Kenia Farias**
+Areas for improvement *
+Tim should continue to reach out for help from those who can give him nudges in the right direction when he may be stuck with a problem for longer than usual.
+He has sometimes hesitated to do so in the past (which is feedback I gave to him while doing our group project).
+Since giving him this feedback initially, I have seen change his strategies and reach out to those around him more.

+Positive feedback *
+You have laser focus!
+Working with you on Movie Tracker was a great experience.
+We were all a little nervous going into Redux, but you had a great attitude towards the project and we were able to get it done.
+You have a great understanding of JS and React and were able to solve problems quickly.
+I'm really looking forward to working with you in the future.
+Areas for improvement *
+Take more breaks!

 ## Final Review